-Recovered Uranium (~0.9% enriched) from reprocessed LWR fuel can be used in CANDU without re-enrichment, offering access to a potentially economical supply of LEU fuel at the optimal enrichment level [8].
-Benefits of RU include improved economics and further reduction in spent fuel volumes.
+Recovered Uranium (~0.9% enriched) from reprocessed LWR fuel can be used in CANDU without re-enrichment-offering access to a potentially economical supply of LEU fuel at the optimal enrichment level [8].
+The enrichment level is dictated primarily by the limit placed on fuel discharge burnup.
+Benefits of RU include potentially low fuel costs, because, until recently, RU has been considered a waste product and a further reduction in spent fuel volumes.

-A low-risk CANDU RU variant that has been demonstrated with Chinese partners [2].
-It employs a combination of RU and Depleted Uranium (DU), both former waste streams, giving an NU equivalent (NUE).
-With favourable RU and DU prices, this presents an economic option, utilizing 100% waste products from LWRs.
-The RU capability differentiates CANDU plants from all other reactor options.
-CANDU offers the simplest and most cost-effective way of burning these products.
+A low-risk CANDU RU variant that is being currently demonstrated envisages a combination of RU and Depleted Uranium (DU), both waste streams, giving an NU equivalent (NUE).
+With favourable RU and DU prices, this is the most economic option, requiring no changes in the reactor or licensing and utilizing 100% waste products from other reactors.
+With equivalency of the RU/DU mixture to NU established, impact on the reactor core will not be different from that in current CANDUs.
+This fuel cycle-providing the ability to burn two former waste products (RU and DU)-differentiates CANDU plants from all other reactor options.
+CANDU plants offer the simplest and most cost-effective way of burning these products.